EdPike365-Org/edpike365-blog/content/blog/gatsby-page-queries/index.md

 ## Appendix C: Using Queries to Filter Results In Client JSX:
 I thought it was worth noting something that I learned along the way.
 Thankfully, I caught it before I shipped this version of my publishing work flow.

-In this approach, the query on `index.js` page query has no filter.
-You will get them all of the blog entries, regardless of status, in the page's "data" object, regardless of the `status`.
-Then I filter them based on the global `GATSBY_BLOG_STATUS` env var (detailed above).
+In this approach, the query on `src\pages\index.js` page query has no filter.
+You will get all of the blog entries, in the page's "data" object, regardless of the `status`.
+Then I filter them based on the magic `GATSBY_BLOG_STATUS` env var (detailed above).

-Add it to your `.env.development` file.
+Add `GATSBY_BLOG_STATUS` to your `.env.development` file.
 Don't forgot to restart Gatsby:

 ```js
 // in project root .env.development